kekamui/HackIlli17/Contributing.md

 * Open an issue on the repository

 ## How to get started:
-* Open the .xcworkspace file in Xcode and change the Bundle Identifier and Team.
+* Open the `.xcworkspace` file in Xcode and change the Bundle Identifier and Team.
-* Build for actual iOS device.
+* Build for actual iOS device (Vuforia does not support iOS simulators).

 ## Style:
 * Follow Vuforia rules!